 - A one-pan 30-minute meal.
-This spiced North African chicken recipe is made in one pan on the stovetop and can be ready in 30 minutes or less.
+This spiced chicken thighs recipe is made in one pan on the stovetop and can be ready in 30 minutes or less.

 - No tagine is necessary!
 This is an adaptation of a classic Moroccan dish.
 While traditional Moroccan chicken recipes are simmered in a clay or ceramic pot called a tagine, you can achieve similar results without one.
 Just use your everyday skillet!